Is it Safe to Hitchhike in American Samoa?

 Hitchhiking is a fun and popular way to travel a country.
 Getting around somewhere for free and meeting interesting locals?
 Why not?!
 American Samoa LINK#TT038 is one of the rare places in the world where you don’t hear horror stories of hitchhiking.

 Although American Samoa is one of the safest places to hitchhike, there is still a small but potentially serious risk.
+What's more, the only place you're likely to need a ride is the Manu'a Islands, but with such a small population, you could be waiting all day for a ride.

 We go over the hitchhiking culture in American Samoa, as well as a few pros, cons and safety tips in this complete guide to hitchhiking in American Samoa!